-I’m sitting on the patio of a beach-side bar.
+I’m sitting on the patio of a bar at the beach.
 It’s evening.
 On my table stands a large bottle of beer in a Styrofoam container.
 The small glass I just filled is already sweating.
-Forró music blasts from speakers at the bar while a single streetlight illuminates an area of sand in front of me.
+Forró music blasts from tinny speakers behind me, while a single flood light illuminates an area of sand in front.

 I drink my beer and watch as people walk by: a man selling popsicles, two boys kicking a soccer ball, lovers hand in hand.
 Ze, dressed as a waiter, rushes through the light with a tray full of drinks.

 Ze—Ze!
 I call out, but he’s already gone.

 There’s a couple down by the water.
 Are they fighting?
 He grips her raised forearms.
 She leans back, resisting.
 When he slaps her on the face I get up from my table.

 I’m standing beside them.
 She’s beautiful — a native — tall and slender in a simple white dress.
 Defiantly she looks back at me, large eyes partly veiled by thick locks of coal tar hair.
 Her lips are full and pressed firmly together.
 She’s struggling, strong hands cuffing her, proud chest heaving under thin material.

 This is none of your business! the man hisses.